patronus-ai/patronus-py/README.md

-# Patronus LLM Evaluation library
+# Patronus Python SDK

-Patronus is a Python library developed by [Patronus AI](https://www.patronus.ai/) that provides a robust framework and utility functions for evaluating Large Language Models (LLMs).
+The Patronus Python SDK is a Python library for systematic evaluation of Large Language Models (LLMs).
-This library simplifies the process of running and scoring evaluations across different LLMs, making it easier for developers to benchmark model performance on various tasks.
+Build, test, and improve your LLM applications with customizable tasks, evaluators, and comprehensive experiment tracking.

 **Note:** This library is currently in **beta** and is not stable.
 The APIs may change in future releases.

-**Note:** This library requires Python 3.11 or greater.

-## Features

-- **Modular Evaluation Framework:** Easily plug in different models and evaluation/scoring mechanisms.
-- **Seamless Integration with Patronus AI Platform:** Effortlessly connect with the Patronus AI platform to run evaluations and export results.
-- **Custom Evaluators:** Use built-in evaluators, create your own based on various scoring methods, or leverage our state-of-the-art remote evaluators.

 ## Documentation